 Felt can be cut to shape to produce donut pads to deflect pressure from blisters, corns or any painful bony prominence or area of skin.
 Felt is self-adhesive - just peel the paper off the back and apply to the skin so that the blister (or blister prone area) is in the aperture.
 Secure with Fixomull tape so the pad will remain in place despite the rigors of the activity.
-Felt compresses relatively quickly and will need to be replaced frequently for maximum effect.
+Hapla is my favourite brand of felt.

 3. ENGO Patches

 ENGO Blister Prevention Patches are an excellent choice for long term blister prevention.
 These self-adhesive patches apply to your shoe not your skin and last for around 500kms of wear.
 By adhering to the shoe/insole, they last longer than taping the skin as perspiration does not compromise adhesion.
 The blue surface of the patches is a Teflon-like material (PTFE) that reduces the coefficient of friction by up to 80% and patches can be cut to size.
 Footwear needs to be dry for optimal adhesion.

 If you need to lance a blister, use a scalpel blade ideally, rather than a pin or needle.
 They're packaged so that they're easy to carry but must be disposed of adequately (sharps container).
 They're sterile so you don't need to worry about flames or disinfectants etc before use.
 Whats more, they do a better job than a needle - a pinprick will close over rather quickly and allow blister fluid to accumulate again.
 Pictured here is a #15 which I use everyday at work and I like it for lancing blisters because you don't have to poke it into the blister very far to make the right kind of hole in your blister roof.